Sengab-platform/API-docs/source/includes/_projects.md

 ```
 "results" field differs according to the project template
 ```
-This endpoint retrieves results of a project.
+This endpoint retrieves the contributions in a project.

 ### HTTP Request